xyuancs/xyuancs.github.io/index.md

   - IEEE Transactions on Computers
   - IEEE Transactions on Mobile Computing
   - IEEE Transactions on Parallel and Distributed Systems
+  - IEEE Transactions on Cloud Computing
   - IEEE Transactions on Multimedia
   - IEEE Transactions on Knowledge and Data Engineering
   - IEEE Transactions on Service Computing
   - IEEE Transactions on Industrial Informatics
-  - IEEE Internet of Things Journal,
+  - IEEE Internet of Things Journal
   - IEEE Communications Magazine
   - IEEE Networking Letters.
 - Faculty service: